 In the pantheon of hot tubs, this one’s rattan effect gives it a more attractive look than other inflatables though it’s easy to see that the effect is just a print from up close.
 Nevertheless, for the price (around £550), it’s great value for the size.

 Garden hot tubs: what you need to know

-Space is the obvious factor.
-Ensure you have plenty of space to fit the hot tub, as well as easy access to the power source and enough room to safely get in and out of the hot tub.
-Some hot tubs need to be installed on a pedestal so that it is not directly touching the ground, but many inflatable or "pop up" hot tubs don’t require this kind of groundwork.
-However, it may be in your best interest to place your hot tub on decking or patio in order to protect your grass.
+Space is an obvious consideration: ensure you have plenty of room to fit the hot tub, as well as easy access to a power source, and enough leeway to safely get in and out of the water.
+Also make sure it’s on a firm level surface, preferably concrete or paving.
+If you decide to place it on the lawn you can wave goodbye to the grass because it will be dead for good in a week and, worse turned into a stinky sludge.
+Some hot tubs need to be installed on a pedestal that isn't directly touching the ground, while other inflatable or "pop up" hot tubs don’t require this kind of groundwork.